vuong-ng/lab5_blogpost_group2/post.md

 - 7476 JK Flip Flop IC

-- Resistors
+- 1 Resistor

 Once getting all things prepared, we can get to work!

 ## Project Steps
-In order to design a sequential circuits, we have to go thorugh 5 steps:
+In order to design a sequential circuits, we have to go through main 7 steps:

 * **Step 1:** Design a finite state machine (FSA)
 * **Step 2:** Construct a state table
 * **Step 3:** Use the FSM and state table to build a function table
 * **Step 4:** Read values from the function table into K-maps
 * **Step 5:** Use the K-maps to build for the next state and output blocks.
+* **Step 6:** Build the circuit in logisim and fully test the design.
+You want to uncover any errors at this point before you begin physical construction.
+* **Step 7:** Build the circuit on the breadboard.

-#### Design a finite state machine (FSA)
+#### Design a Finite State Machine (FSA)
 - For this task, we will draw a DFA for the task.
 We will draw a DFA that will accept the binary numbers that are divisible by 3.
 Notice that the 0 number will be accepted, we will have the first state as our accepting state.
 We know that number that is divisible by 3 is when the sum of the all digits in the number is divisible by 3.
 Writing out some examples of binary numbers that are/aren't divisible by 3, we can see that if the number has more than 1's or there are an even number of 0's between the 1's, the number is accepted.

 - We have the transition table as follow: